Academic Advising - 256-7170

 Kinne University Center, Lower Level

-The Bookstore sells all of your course materials (new/used/digital/rental), lab materials, school supplies, imprinted clothing & gift items, and greeting cards.
+The Bookstore sells all of your course materials (new/used/digital/rental), lab materials, school supplies, imprinted clothing and gift items.
 Additional customer services include graduation regalia, class rings and small convenience items (food, health and beauty aids).
-Located in the Kinne University Center, the Bookstore operates Monday 8:45 am-6 pm; Tuesday - Thursday 8:45 am - 5:30 pm; and Friday, 8:45 am - 4 pm (during the school year).
-Visit our website for updated business hours related to special events and promotions at www.jub.bkstr.com.
+Located in the Kinne University Center, the Bookstore operates Monday through Thursday 8:30am – 5:30pm; Friday 8:30am – 4:00pm; Saturday, 9am – 1pm (during the school year).
+Visit our website for updated business hours related to class starts, special events and promotions at www.jacksonville-ushop.com.

 Campus Security - 256-7585 or 256-7911

-The Career Development Center (CDC) is committed to providing comprehensive career services to support students and alumni in the development, evaluation and implementation of career, educational and professional goals.
-The CDC serves as the portal for employers to connect with JU students and maintains “Phin Connect”, the University’s online Career Management System where students can find internships, on-campus jobs, full- and part-time employment opportunities.
+The CRC serves as the portal for employers to connect with JU students and maintains "Phin Connect", the University's online Career Management System where students can find internships, on-campus jobs, full- and part-time employment opportunities.

 Computer Access - 256-7200